ENCCS/julia-for-hpc/content/exercises.rst

 .. challenge:: Multithread

    - Multithread the :meth:`evolve!` function
    - Benchmark again with different number of threads.
+It will be most convenient to run these benchmarks from the command line where you can set the number of threads: `julia -t <nthreads>`.
-How does it scale?
+   - How does it scale?

    .. solution::